 All first-year students at UNC enroll in the General College in the College of Arts and Sciences.
-Student-athletes enrolled in the College of Arts and Sciences are expected to meet with an academic advisor each semester through numerous avenues, such as one-on-one meetings or small group settings.
+Student-athletes enrolled in the College of Arts and Sciences are expected to meet with their assigned Thrive advisor each semester through numerous avenues, such as one-on-one meetings or small group settings.
 Student-athletes in the professional schools are encouraged to meet regularly with their academic advisors.

 The Student-Athlete Academic Initiative Working Group identified and compiled recommendations from reports over the past several years and linked each report recommendation to 21 academic processes.
 Report Recommendations for Enrollment & Advising

 In Fall 2013, the University implemented a plan that General College and College of Arts and Sciences student-athletes are expected to meet with an academic advisor at least once per semester to review their program of study, discuss courses, plan for their academic majors and monitor progress toward degree completion and graduation.
 Approximately 90 percent of all student-athletes are enrolled in the College of Arts and Sciences (all first- and second-year student-athletes, and those who have declared majors within Arts and Sciences).
 Currently, student-athletes are the only undergraduate student cohort at UNC expected to meet with a Thrive advisor each semester.